-The Small Scale Residential designation is intended to accommodate the city's lower density forms of housing, small scale multi-unit homes, and gentle residential densities in order to support and encourage infill development in all neighbourhoods.
+The Small Scale Residential designation is intended to accommodate the city's lower density forms of housing, and new small scale multi-unit homes, and gentle residential densities in order to support and encourage infill development in all neighbourhoods.
 This designation provides flexibility in housing forms and may include single detached dwellings; manufactured housing; duplexes; row housing; accessory dwelling units; and secondary suites.

 - a.
-Provide gentle density housing options on lands designated Small Scale Residential on Schedule 12 - Future Land Use Plan.
+Provide gentle residential density housing options on lands designated Small Scale Residential on Schedule 12 - Future Land Use Plan and may include three (3) to four (4) units depending on lot size and servicing availability.
 The density of the small scale residential designation may vary and be determined on a site specific basis with consideration for lot size, building form, surrounding land uses, existing neighbourhood character, servicing availability, traffic impacts, etc. - b.
-Permit heights up to 3-storeys to enable the flexibility needed to realize small scale and gently density residential development that promotes high-quality urban design that integrates with existing neighbourhood character. - c.
-Maintain a similar scale of housing typical to existing neighbourhoods, by limiting the size and scale of new buildings and encouraging ground-oriented residential forms. - d.
-Encourage asymmetrical housing design with varied and interesting facades, rooflines, entry points, balconies, and porches. - e.
-Support infill development compatible with existing land uses within Small Scale Residential areas to efficiently use existing municipal services and infrastructure. - f.
-Encourage and support more diverse housing options including the creation of purpose-built rental, non-market, and below-market housing. - g.
-Encourage new subdivisions and developments to create a comfortable suburban environment over the long term through increased connectivity with adjacent neighbourhoods, open green space, tree retention, street trees and better snow storage capacity. - h.
-Protect existing mature trees where possible and encourage the installation of street trees in an urban streetscape. - i.
-Encourage the development of private open space amenities as part of new multi-unit, gentle density housing. - j.
+Complete a comprehensive Zoning Bylaw review to consider lesser setbacks and parking regulations associated with the provincial small scale, multi unit housing legislation. - c.
+Permit heights up to 3-storeys to enable the flexibility needed to realize small scale and gently density residential development that promotes high-quality urban design that integrates with existing neighbourhood character. - d.
+Maintain a similar scale of housing typical to existing neighbourhoods, by limiting the size and scale of new buildings and encouraging ground-oriented residential forms. - e.
+Encourage asymmetrical housing design with varied and interesting facades, rooflines, entry points, balconies, and porches. - f.
+Support infill development compatible with existing land uses within Small Scale Residential areas to efficiently use existing municipal services and infrastructure. - g.
+Encourage and support more diverse housing options including the creation of purpose-built rental, non-market, and below-market housing. - h.
+Encourage new subdivisions and developments to create a comfortable suburban environment over the long term through increased connectivity with adjacent neighbourhoods, open green space, tree retention, street trees and better snow storage capacity. - i.
+Protect existing mature trees where possible and encourage the installation of street trees in an urban streetscape. - Encourage the development of private open space amenities as part of new multi-unit, gentle density housing. - k.
 Complete a comprehensive Zoning Bylaw review to consider lesser setbacks and parking regulations associated with the provincial small scale, multi-unit housing legislation.